What are the best protein shakes for energy?

 Protein Matrix Comprised of (Whey Protein Concentrate, Whey Protein Isolate, Calcium Caseinate, Micellar Casein, Milk Protein Isolate, Egg Albumen, Glutamine Peptides), Polydextrose, Sunflower Creamer (Sunflower Oil, Corn Syrup Solids, Sodium Caseinate, Mono- and Diglycerides, Dipotassium Phosphate, Tricalcium Phosphate, Soy Lecithin, Tocopherols), Natural and Artificial Flavor, MCT Powder (Medium Chain Triglycerides, Nonfat Dry Milk, Disodium Phosphate, Silicon Dioxide), Lecithin, Cellulose Gum, Salt, Yellow 5, Sucralose, Acesulfame Potassium, Papain, Bromelain.

-Finding an additive-free, dairy-free protein powder is hard.
-Finding an additive-free, dairy-free protein powder made with real foods is next to impossible.
-Why?
-Most protein powders are made with protein concentrates and isolates, foods stripped of everything but the protein.
-They are listed on the ingredient list as “pea protein,” for example, as opposed to “peas.”
-We will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
+A final reason why we make the best protein shakes for energy is that we do not use protein isolates.
+As you just learned, most protein supplements are made with protein concentrates and/or isolates, foods stripped of everything but the protein.
+They are listed on the ingredient list as “collagen protein,” “pea protein, and” “whey protein” as opposed to “collagen,” “peas,” and “whey.”
+I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein supplement.
 Sometimes, manufacturers use chemical solvents like hexane to isolate (separate) the protein from the food.
 This means that what you end up putting into your body looks nothing like real food.
-The problem with ingredients that look nothing like real food is that they are hard to digest; your gut always prefers the real thing, not some heavily-processed imitation.
-Protein isolates and concentrates are also missing the carbohydrates and fats that provide most of the energy.
-They are great if you want protein and nothing else, but not if you are looking for a nutritious, energy-rich meal.